jollactic/Modelling_course/_build/html/_sources/HF/overview.md

 The matrix $\mathbf{S}^{-\frac{1}{2}}$ is the diagonal matrix form from the inverse square root of eigenvalus of $\mathbf{S}$ (it sound hooribly complicated but it is simple task for a computer as we will see in our jupyter notebook example.)

-The final numerical procedure is as follows:
+The numerical procedure is as follows:

 1. Guess $\mathbf{C}$
 2. Calculate $\mathbf{F}$ from $\mathbf{C}$